 Suffer from PMS?
 We know, it’s the worst, but what if we told you one of the best things you can do is sit back, relax and have a lovely cuppa.
 Seriously!

 So take a break and brew up one of these delicious blends to help combat those pesky premenstrual symptoms…

-1. Ginger for cramps
+1. Ginger For Cramps

-2. Chamomile for irritability
+2. Chamomile For Irritability

 If you’re feel anxious, stressed or irritable you could do worse than enjoy a cup of chamomile tea.
 Chamomile is also known to help with insomnia, aiding a restful night’s sleep, and is great for when you feel a cold is coming on as it boosts your immunity.
-July’s Pink Parcel includes delicious Chamomile Flowers by Teapigs, which uses only whole flowers to create the perfect calming brew.

-3. Peppermint for bloating
+3. Peppermint For Bloating

-4. Raspberry Leaf for heavy bleeding
+4. Raspberry Leaf For Heavy Bleeding

 Normally recommend for pregnant women about to give birth, raspberry leaf tea contains fragine, which is known to tone the uterine and pelvic muscles.
 For pregnant woman it leads to a shorter labour but if you’re just suffering from heavy bleeding it can help to decrease flow and stop those nasty cramps.
-Drink Heath & Heather Raspberry Leaf Herbal Infusions on a regular basis if you want to see a difference.

 If you suffer from swollen and tender breasts prior to your period starting, you definitely need to ditch regular tea and coffee – caffeine can make breast tenderness worse.
 Stick to decaffeinated tea or try dandelion tea.
 Its diuretic properties help shift extra water that can make breasts swollen, thus reducing the pressure and tenderness.
-Try Clipper’s Organic Dandelion Infusion.